palakkhatri18/quant-trading-assignment/README.md

-# Quantitative Trading Strategy Project (Beginner Level)
+# Quantitative Trading Strategy Project
 ## Introduction

 This project is my attempt to understand and build a basic quantitative trading system.